Loading

 Free Interpreting Service

-The Free Interpreting Service (FIS) aims to provide fair access to key services for people with limited or no English language proficiency.
-Engaging a credentialed interpreter can facilitate better access to essential services for these clients and is particularly important for conversations in technical, legal or health contexts.
-See Free Interpreting Service (FIS).
+The Free Interpreting Service (FIS) provides easy access to key services for people with limited English skills.
+This is important for conversations about technical, legal or health topics.

 National Interpreter Symbol